RaviTriv/cpu-memory-optimizations/README.md

 ![Memory Hole](./images/cacheline.png)

-Instead we can organize are struct so that 2 shorts follow the int closing the 4 byte hole.
+If we organize our struct so that 2 shorts follow the int this can close the holes.

 ```
 struct noHole